Netherlands: Thousands protest against nightlife ban | DW | 11.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Organizers claim as many as 150,000 people showed up to the "Unmute Us" protests against the government's decision to shut down music venues due to the coronavirus.
+Organizers claim as many as 150,000 people showed up to the "Unmute Us" protests, calling for the lifting of COVID restrictions that forced music venues to shut down.

-Tens of thousands of people, including many DJs and musicians, took to the streets in the Netherlands on Saturday over nightlife restrictions imposed by the Dutch government due to the coronavirus.
+Tens of thousands of people, including many DJs and musicians, took to the streets in the Netherlands on Saturday over coronavirus restrictions on nightlife.

 The Netherlands had allowed music festivals to go on and nightclubs to repoen in July.
 But the government reimposed restrictions on nightlife shortly after lifting them as COVID cases soared.